kyokan/OnomaMenubar/README.md

 ## Installation

 We recommend downloading one of the DMG files from this repo's [Releases](https://github.com/kyokan/OnomaMenubar/releases) page.
-You may get 'unidentified developer' messages while we're going through the Apple Developer Center verifiation process.
-To bypass those, right-click on the application and select 'Open' from the menu.

-Once we have a usable Apple Developer account, we'll use Apple's notary service to sign the binaries and the messages will go away.
+You may get 'unidentified developer' messages if you download versions prior to `v0.2`.

 ## How It Works